 It’s been a whirlwind of a year for the Georgia Lottery.
 And a windfall for the HOPE Scholarship and Pre-K programs, beneficiaries of the state’s lottery profits.

-Founded by former Governor Zell Miller in 1993, the HOPE Scholarship has issued scholarships and grants to over two million people for public, private, and technical colleges.
-It was created in conjunction with the state’s General Assembly and was adopted as an amendment to the State Constitution that formally established the Georgia Lottery.
+Founded by former Governor Zell Miller in 1993, the HOPE Scholarship has issued scholarships and grants to over two million people.
+The scholarships help pay for public, private, and technical colleges.
+It was created in conjunction with the state’s General Assembly.
+And it was adopted as an amendment to the State Constitution that formally established the Georgia Lottery.

-The records keep racking up for the Georgia Lottery, since they also posted $1.54 billion in profits to close out 2021’s fiscal year.
+The records keep racking up for the Georgia Lottery since they also posted a $1.54 billion profit to close 2021’s fiscal year.

 Georgians love the lottery and COAMs